AttiaBatool79/Wireless_And_Mobile_Network/Lab_5_Time_Division_Multiple_Access_(TDMA)/Lab_5_Report.md

 ---

 ## **Files in This Repository**
-- `TDMA_Simulink_Model.slx` → Simulink model for TDMA implementation.
+- `TDMA.slx` → Simulink model for TDMA implementation.
-- `TDMA_Analysis_Report.md` → Detailed explanation and observations.
+- `Lab_5__Report.md` → Detailed explanation and observations.
+- `TDMA.png` → Screenshot of implementation of TDMA.
+- `TDMA_Input01.png` → Screenshot of input SINE signals for all 4 users.
+- `TDMA_Input02.png` → Screenshot of input Pulse signals( allocated time slots for ecah 4 users).
-- `TDMA_Results.png` → Screenshots of input/output signals.
+- `TDMA_Results.png` → Screenshots of output signals.

 ---